vjrantal/event-hub-loader/README.md

 # Introduction

 This repository contains scripts to generate load against an Azure Event Hub and to create all necessary resources.
-The load is generated with wrk running within Azure Container Instances.
+The load is generated with wrk running within Azure Container Instances (ACI).

+It was tested that with 20 ACI and with 2KB payload, it was possible to ingest 42572 messages per second.
+In terms of data, this means approximately 85 MB/s when the maximum allowed by the 100 Throughput Units would have been 100 MB/s.

 You can take a look at the [CI configuration file](.travis.yml) to see how to setup and install the dependencies in the CI.
 The latest CI build output can be seen by clicking the badge below: